MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 NewJsonEnclaveRunRequestWithDefaults instantiates a new JsonEnclaveRunRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEnvironmentUUID

+`func (o *JsonEnclaveRunRequest) GetEnvironmentUUID() string`

+GetEnvironmentUUID returns the EnvironmentUUID field if non-nil, zero value otherwise.

+### GetEnvironmentUUIDOk

+`func (o *JsonEnclaveRunRequest) GetEnvironmentUUIDOk() (*string, bool)`

+GetEnvironmentUUIDOk returns a tuple with the EnvironmentUUID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironmentUUID

+`func (o *JsonEnclaveRunRequest) SetEnvironmentUUID(v string)`

+SetEnvironmentUUID sets EnvironmentUUID field to given value.

+### HasEnvironmentUUID

+`func (o *JsonEnclaveRunRequest) HasEnvironmentUUID() bool`

+HasEnvironmentUUID returns a boolean if a field has been set.

 ### GetEnclaveExecutionType